B. S. Raju: A Day with Company Commander

-Under Lt Gen B S Raju the Indian Army started "A Day with Company Commander", which proved to be a very innovative and successful model for the Soldier-Citizen connect.
+Under Lt Gen B. S. Raju the Indian Army started "A Day with Company Commander", which was a model for the Soldier-Citizen connect.
 The intent is to break the barriers between soldier and the new generation.
-The need that the new generation should get a different experience than of the so-called Generation of Rage, because they experienced terrorism and its pitfalls for last thirty years.
-Hence 'day with company commander' came to give the feeling of a friendly next door neighbour and humsaya.
-This phenomenon became very popular across Kashmir and is being replicated at all the Company Operating Bases.
-Not only the boys but girls have also participated in these events in great numbers.
+The need that the new generation should get a different experience than of the previous one, because they experienced terrorism and its pitfalls for last thirty years.
+Hence 'day with company commander' is being replicated at all the Company Operating Bases.